Vasily Barkhatov

 Vasily Alexeevich Barkhatov (Василий Алексеевич Бархатов; born 1983) is a Russian stage director.

 Early life

 Vasily Barkhatov was born in Moscow in 1983.
-In 2004 he interned at the Komische Oper in Berlin, where he was mentored by producer Peter Konvichniy.
+In 2004 he interned at the Komische Oper in Berlin, where he was mentored by producer Peter Konwitschny.
 A year later, he graduated from the Russian Institute of Theatre Art where he was under guidance from Raissa Nemchinskaya.

 Career

 Bolshoi Theatre

 In 2004, he staged The Diary of One Who Disappeared at the Helikon Opera.
 In the same year, he performed an operatic duology called The Music Director, as well as Antonio Salieri's Prima la musica e poi le parole and Mozart's Der Schauspieldirektor, the latter two of which were staged at the Rostov State Musical Theatre.
 In 2009, he staged Les brigands at the Moscow Pushkin Drama Theatre and in 2010 he directed The Umbrellas of Cherbourg at the Karambol Theatre and Die Fledermaus at Bolshoi.
 In 2011, he directed Perfidy and Love at the Comedian’s Refuge Theatre and directed the film Atomic Ivan.
 In 2012, he traveled to Lithuania, where he staged Eugene Onegin at the Lithuanian National Opera and Ballet Theatre.
 Upon returning to Moscow, he staged Die neuen Leiden des jungen W. at the Chekhov Moscow Art Theatre.